 '''

-Activating awsdns1 resource has failed.(99 : Internal error. (status=nn))
+Activating awsdns1 resource has failed.(52 : The AWS CLI command is not found. \hookrightarrow)

 '''

-- Python has not been installed, or the path does not reach python. - The AWS CLI has not been installed, or the path does not reach AWS CLI.
+Possible cause The AWS CLI has not been installed, or the path does not reach AWS CLI.

-- Confirm that Python or the AWS CLI is installed. - The installation path of the python commands must be any of the following: /sbin, /bin, /usr/sbin, /usr/bin - The installation path of the AWS CLI must be any of the following: /sbin, /bin, /usr/sbin, /usr/bin, /usr/local/bin
+- Confirm that the AWS CLI is installed. - The installation path of the AWS CLI must be any of the following: /sbin, /bin, /usr/sbin, /usr/bin, /usr/local/bin

+'''

-''' Activating awsdns1 resource has failed.
-(5 : Failed in the AWS CLI
+Activating awsdns1 resource has failed.
+(50 : The AWS CLI command failed. \hookrightarrow)

--command.) '''
+'''